driftyco/cordova-plugin-ios-keychain/README.md

  @param failureCallback returns the error string as the argument to the callback, for a failure
  @param key the key to set
  @param value the value to set
- @param useTouchID whether to store the value with security such that TouchID will be needed to grab it */
+ @param TouchIDMessage the message to show underneath the TouchID prompt (if any) */
-Keychain.getJson(successCallback, failureCallback, 'key', useTouchID);
+Keychain.getJson(successCallback, failureCallback, 'key', 'TouchID Message');
+ */
 ```

 ### License